Key Underwood Coon Dog Memorial Graveyard

 The Key Underwood Coon Dog Memorial Graveyard is a specialized and restricted pet cemetery and memorial in rural Colbert County, Alabama, US.
 It is reserved specifically for the burials of coon dogs.
 The cemetery was established by Key Underwood on September 4, 1937.
 Underwood buried his own dog there, choosing the spot, previously a popular hunting camp where "Troop" did 15 years of service.
 As of August 2014, more than 300 dogs were buried in the graveyard.

+Maintained by the Tennessee Valley Coon Hunters Association, it receives nearly 7,000 visitors annually.

 Criteria for burial are fairly well established, albeit being subject to interpretation and application.
 Only bona fide "coonhounds" are to be buried there.
 The exact measure of that standard depends on breeding, experience and performance; and seemingly depends on who and when the tale is told and the determination made.

 History

 Key Underwood established the cemetery on September 4, 1937, interring his coon dog, Troop, in an old hunting camp located in rural Colbert County, Alabama, US.
 The closest town is Cherokee, Alabama.
 At the time, Underwood only intended to bury Troop in a place they had coon hunted together for 15 years.
 The memorial was a serendipitous afterthought.
 Underwood buried Troop there, three feet deep, with an engraved old chimney stone for a marker.
 Later, other bereaved hunters followed his example when their dogs died, and the cemetery flourished as a result.